moleculerjs/site/source/docs/0.14/fundamental.md

 A [service](services.html) is a simple JavaScript module containing some part of a complex application.
 It is isolated and self-contained, meaning that even if it goes offline or crashes the remaining services would be unaffected.

 ## Node
 A node is a simple OS process running on a local or external network.
-A single instance of a node can hold one or more services.
+A single instance of a node can host one or more services.

 ### Local Services
 Two (or more) services running on a single node are considered local services.
 They share hardware resources and the communication between them is in-memory ([transporter](#Transporter) module is not used).